- PhD, Yale University, 2006 - Arabic Studies

 For the past few years, I have been delving into the manuscript traditions that lie behind the modern Moroccan Andalusian music anthologies, examining them as both literary works (with the usual complexities of compilation and variation) and as collections of repertoire that reflect the evolution of the tradition over time.
 I am particularly interested in the very fraught history of the most famous of these anthologies, Kunnāš al-Ḥāʾik.
 To that end, I’m working on a series of articles in Al-Abhath entitled “Al-Ḥāʾik’s Notebook.”
 Part I, an annotated listing of all print and manuscript anthologies relating to the tradition, was published in 2019.
 Part II is due out in early 2024.

 In tandem with this, I have begun a study of an anthology of these songs not in the direct line of the repertoire, entitled Rawḍat al-ghannāʾ fī uṣūl al-ghināʾ.
 The aim is to uncover as well as possible the exact relationship of this work to the perfomed tradition and, if possible, determine its provenance.

-Finally, I have embarked upon a longer-term project of documenting and translating all eleven nūbāt in the modern repertoire, as well as all the songs associated with these nūbāt but found only in the manuscript traditions (the “historical repertoire”).
-The first volume will be a revised version of The Pen, the Voice, the Text, which should be published in late 2023.
-The second volume, Sunset in the Gardens of al-Andalus, will deal with nūbat al-Māya and should be out in late 2023 or early 2024, in shāʾ Allah.
+Finally, I have embarked upon a longer-term project of documenting and translating the nūbāt in the modern repertoire, as well as all the songs associated with these nūbāt but found only in the manuscript traditions (the “historical repertoire”).
+The first volume will be a revised version of The Pen, the Voice, the Text, which should be published in late 2024.
+The second volume, Sunset in the Gardens of al-Andalus, will deal with nūbat al-Māya and should be out in late 2024 or early 2025, in shāʾ Allah.